 We use a Pyrethroid which is colourless, odourless and environmentally friendly.
 It is mixed with fresh clean water and applied in a fine misty spray, from a hand pumped back pack.
-It is biodegradable and safe to be used around your family and pets.
+It is biodegradable and non-accumulative and safe to be used around your family and pets.

 Environmentally Friendly Treatment